Working Arrangement between

 The cooperation between the two Agencies, as governed by this Working Arrangement, shall encompass the exchange of information and data on new psychoactive substances, in accordance with the Agencies’ respective mandates and pursuant to the requirements of Article 5b of Regulation (EC) No. 1920/2006, as inserted by Article 1 of Regulation (EU) 2017/210

-In this context, the EMCDDA shall exchange relevant information and data with EFSA about new psychoactive substances.
+In this context, the EMCDDA shall exchange relevant information and data with ECHA about new psychoactive substances.

-Upon formal request from the EMCDDA, EFSA shall provide the EMCDDA with the information and data at its disposal on new psychoactive substances.
-EFSA should provide the information and data, where available, no later than three weeks from the date of receipt of the request from the EMCDDA.
+Upon formal request from the EMCDDA, ECHA shall provide the EMCDDA with the information and data at its disposal on new psychoactive substances.
+ECHA should provide the information and data, where available, no later than three weeks from the date of receipt of the request from the EMCDDA.

 Designated Contact Persons